Scotoplanes globosa: Anatomy

 Scotoplanes globosa is typically 2 to 15 cm in length and appear to be a translucent white color.
-S. globosa is covered in tube-like feet which are used in locomotion.
 S. globosa are bilaterally symmetrical, covered in tube-like feet which are used in locomotion and possibly respiration.
 The tube-like structures found on top of the Scotoplanes globosa are also feet, as opposed to antennae.
 Scientists are still unsure whether these upper-tube-feet are used in locomotion or used as sensory accessories.
 They are quite buoyant and are easily displaced by strong currents.
 Scotoplanes globosa were found to contain only one gonad in both males and females, with evidence that gametogenesis occurred.

 Locomotion

 Scotoplanes globosa has a soft, round body with five-to-seven pairs of long, tube-like limbs extending from its body.
 S. globosa uses these limbs for locomotion.
-They “walk” along the ocean floor using muscle constrictions to push fluid in and out the tube feet cavities.
+They "walk" along the ocean floor using muscle constrictions to push fluid in and out the tube feet cavities.
 Scotoplanes is the only genus of holothurians that have been observed to "walk" in this manner.